Closed-angle glaucoma is an uncommon type of glaucoma where the pressure inside of your eyes begins to buildup, causing pain to the eyes.

-- The lens inside the eye is thick.
+- the lens inside the eye is thick, pushing the iris forward

-- are older than 40 years of age, especially if you are between 60 and 70 years old
+- are older than 40 years of age, especially if you’re between 60 and 70 years old

 - are female